-- 1. Policies (Governance, Global Retail Credit Policy) are established by the Parent Bank. - 2.
-Guidance/Principle (Product Guideline) provides an outline of the business strategy and defined management guidelines including product features, eligibility criteria, account management and approval guidelines as approved by the Bank's BOD. - 3.
+- 1. Policies (Governance, Retail Core Retail Credit Policy) are approved by the BOD. - 2.
+Guidance/Principle (Product Guideline) provides an outline of the business strategy and defined management guidelines including product features, eligibility criteria, account management and approval guidelines as approved by the Bank's President. - 3.
 Procedures and Working Manual: - a.
-Contains the business and credit policies and operating level procedures managed by each department (Product Procedure) that requires approval of the Bank's President; - b.
-Defines the routine operational procedures for each business execution (Working Manual) as approved by the respective Group Head; and - c.
-Outlines the forms and documents utilized by users to perform business activities as approved by the related Department Head.
+Contains the business and credit policies and operating level procedures managed by each department (Product Procedure) that requires approval of the respective Group Heads; - b.
+Defines the routine operational procedures for each business execution (Working Manual) as approved by the respective Group Heads; and - c.
+Outlines the forms and documents utilized by users to perform business activities.